FIND HOTELS IN GUIMARÃES.

 Heritage medieval streets with well-preserved monuments make it one of the

-most attractive places to visit in Portugal.
+most attractive places to visit in the country.

-with eight crenellated towers 28m (92ft) high, was built in the 10th century
+The imposing medieval castle, with eight crenellated towers 28m (92ft) high, was built in the 10th century

 to protect the population from attacks by the Moors and the Normans.
 It was